SaiBalaji-PSS/Task/README.md

 ## Features
-* Get latest weather data for current location and five days forecast using [Open Weather API](https://openweathermap.org/api).
+* Get latest weather data for current location and five days forecast using [Open Weather Map API](https://openweathermap.org/api).
 * Uses geofencing to detect change in user location and fetches current weather data if the user location changes.
 * Get weather info for particular city or country using  open weather search api.